-4. Statement of accounting policies
+5. Statement of accounting policies

-4.1.
+5.1.
 Basis of preparation and statement of compliance

-The full-year consolidated financial statements of the Group include:
+The full-year financial statements of the Bank include:

-- Consolidated statement of profit or loss for the 12 months ended December 31st 2021 and comparative data for the 12 months ended December 31st 2020, - Consolidated statement of comprehensive income for the 12 months ended December 31st 2021 and comparative data for the 12 months ended December 31st 2020, - Consolidated statement of financial position as at December 31st 2021 and comparative data as at December 31st 2020. - Consolidated statement of changes in equity for the 12 months ended December 31st 2021 and comparative data for the 12 months ended December 31st 2020, - Consolidated statement of cash flows for the 12 months ended December 31st 2021 and comparative figures for the 12 months ended December 31st 2020. - Notes to the financial statements.
+- statement of profit or loss for the 12 months ended December 31st 2021 and comparative data for the 12 months ended December 31st 2020, - statement of comprehensive income for the 12 months ended December 31st 2021 and comparative data for the 12 months ended December 31st 2020, - statement of financial position as at December 31st 2021 and comparative data as at December 31st 2020, - statement of changes in equity for the 12 months ended December 31st 2021 and comparative data for the 12 months ended December 31st 2020, - statement of cash flows for the 12 months ended December 31st 2021 and comparative figures for the 12 months ended December 31st 2020, - notes to the financial statements.

-These full-year consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) as endorsed by the European Union (EU), effective as at the reporting date, i.e., December 31st 2021, using the same accounting policies for each period, and on a historical cost basis, except for the following items measured at fair value:
+These full-year financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) as endorsed by the European Union (EU), effective as at the reporting date, i.e., December 31st 2021, using the same accounting policies for each period, and on a historical cost basis, except for the following items measured at fair value: